shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 - <b>Forced Exhale</b>: The "depth" or "shallowness" of the exhalation is determined by the expiratory reserve volume fraction, which specifies what portion of the expiratory reserve volume to exhale.
 If set to 1.0, the patient exhales his or her entire expiratory reserve volume, leaving only the residual volume in the lungs.
 The time period over which to execute the exhale is determined by the period.
 - <b>Forced Inhale</b>: The "depth" or "shallowness" of the inhalation is determined by the inspiratory capacity fraction, which specifies what portion of the inspiratory capacity to inhale.
 If set to 1.0, the patient inhales his or her entire inspiratory capacity, completely filling the lungs.
 The time period over which to execute the inhale is determined by the period.
-- <b>Breath Hold</b>: The time period to hold breath is determined by the period.
+- <b>Forced Pause</b>: The time period to hold breath at functional residual capacity (0 drive pressure) is determined by the period.
 - <b>Use %Inhaler</b>: The %Inhaler command is interpreted by the inhaler equipment (@ref InhalerMethodology).

 Conscious respiration has any number of potential applications and is likely to be implemented to attain proper breathing while using an inhaler, generate a spirometry curve, or simulate coughing.
 Figure 28 shows the results for a cough scenario that leverages the conscious respiration action compared to empirical data.